Opening 25-year-old baseball cards with Noah Sy...

 Opening 25-year-old baseball cards with Noah Syndergaard

-... ll contest now] Still, he got some fun cards — like Howard Johnson, a former Mets slugger whose late ’80s/early ’90s greatness Syndergaard learned about on th ...
+... ll about it. [] Still, he got some fun cards — like Howard Johnson, a former Mets slugger whose late ’80s/early ’90s greatness Syndergaard learned about on th ...

 Tweets